BylHitchen/Portfolio/README.md

 ![wrangled data](https://github.com/BylHitchen/Portfolio/blob/main/wrangle.JPG?raw=true)
 These tasks involved both formatting changes to enhance clarity and the use of specific formulas to analyse and compare business performance across the two years.

+### Querying the top 1,000 richest people using SQL
+This dataset from Kaggle features the top 1,000 richest people globally, including details such as names, countries, industries, net worth (in billions), and associated companies.
+It is intended to analyse wealth distribution among billionaires and provide insights into the industries and regions that produce the wealthiest individuals.